-- Location: YOOF Offices, 444 West Shaw Avenue, 93704.
-(Corner of Shaw and Maroa, next to The Orange Store) Be sure to arrive at least 15 minutes before your assigned time so you can warm up.
+Location: regular auditions are held at our YOOF Offices, 1586 West Shaw, Fresno, CA, 93711.
+(Corner of Shaw and Teilman) Be sure to arrive at least 15 minutes before your assigned time so you can warm up.
 Parents/family members may wait in an adjoining area during the audition.

 CLICK HERE TO GO DIRECTLY TO OUR AUDITION APPLICATION FORM!